thomvaill/tads-boilerplate/README.example.md

 ./tads ansible-playbook localhost provision
 ```

-... this will configure your local machine to be able to run YourCompany stacks: it will install Docker and setup a Swarm cluster with one node: your localhost.
+... this will configure your local machine to be able to run YourCompany stacks: it will install Docker and set up a Swarm cluster with one node: your localhost.

 ```bash
 ./tads ansible-playbook localhost deploy